spikegrobstein/capistrano-grove/README.md

-# Capistrano grove.io notifications
+# Capistrano::Grove

-Easily send notifications to your [grove.io](http://grove.io) channel after a deploy.
+Send deployment notifications to your [grove.io](http://grove.io) channel via Capistrano.
+Never again will members of your team not be made aware of events during your deployment.
+Alert them to maintenance page changes, migrations and deployment events by using this gem.

+## Installation

+Add this line to your application's Gemfile:

+    gem 'capistrano-grove'

+And then execute:

+    $ bundle

+Or install it yourself as:

+    $ gem install capistrano-grove

+In your `Capfile`, add:

+    require 'capistrano-grove'

 ## Getting started

-In your application's `Gemfile` put the following:

-    gem 'capistrano-grove'

-Once you get your gems installed via `bundle install`, you can configure `capistrano-grove`.

-Alternatively, you can install `capistrano-grove` via `gem`:

-    gem install capistrano-grove

-At the top of your `Capfile` you should also add the following:

-    require 'grove/capistrano'

-The only required parameter to use this plugin is the `grove_channel_key` variable.
-You can get your channel key from the grove.io website.
-Initialize it as follows:
+Capistrano::Grove is built on Capnotify which provides a series of built-in notifications.
+This gem plugs into those notifications and sends them to your grove.io channel.

+Once you've gone through the above installation procedure, all you need to do is set your `grove_channel_token` as a Capistrano variable as follows:

     set :grove_channel_key, 'xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx'

-`capistrano-grove` comes with one task: `grove:notify`.
-This task posts the `grove_message` variable to the grove.io service and will be usable after you set the above variable.

-To automatially notify on grove.io after a deploy, set an `after` hook:

-    after 'deploy', 'grove:notify'
+With that, you'll start receiving notifications to your channel for migrations, deployment and maintenance page changes.

+You can also use the `grove.notify` function anywhere in your Capistrano recipes to post messages to your channel ad-hoc.
+For example:

+    grove.notify 'Greetings from Capistrano!'

 ## Variables

-### grove_channel_key
+### grove_channel_token

 The channel key from the grove.io website.
-This is the only variable that is required to get `capistrano-grove` working.
+This is the only variable that is required to get Capistrano::Grove working.

 ### grove_service

-The name of the service that the notification comes from.
-This should not contain spaces as that causes the grove.io webservice some grief.
+The name of the service, aka the handle of the user, that the notification comes from.

+*This should not contain spaces as that causes the grove.io webservice some grief.*

 ### grove_icon_url

-This is the URL to the icon that your notification uses.
+This should be a URL to an image that the service will use as its avatar in the channel.

 ### grove_url

 When clicking your notification in the grove.io notification window, this is the URL that you're taken to.

+## Functions

-### grove_message
+### grove.notify

-Each time that the `grove:notify` task is run, `grove_message` is the message that is posted.
-Typically, you'd want to set this with a block so it can be lazily evaluated.

-It defaults to:

-    "Successful deployment of #{ fetch(:application, 'application') }."
+Capistrano::Grove comes with a single function: `grove.notify` for posting messages to your channel.
+It takes a single parameter-the message to post.

+Example:

+    grove.notify "That was easy!"

 ## Author

-`capistrano-grove` is written by Spike Grobstein
+Capistrano::Grove is written by Spike Grobstein
 spikegrobstein@mac.com
 http://spike.grobste.in
 https://github.com/spikegrobstein

 ## License

-&copy;2012 Spike Grobstein
+&copy;2012-2013 Spike Grobstein
 MIT License (see `LICENSE` file included in this package).